Inca Trail, Maragua Crater & Dinosaur Footprints

 We eat lunch at a mirador with views above the unique, naturally formed crater of Maragua.
 After lunch, we continue down the trail past the aqueduct which supplies Sucre’s water and then follow the Ravelo River past magnificent rock formations to Socobamba and the suspension bridge.
 After crossing the river, we head up past waterfalls and spectacular rock strata.

 At the top, we look back at the western face of the Cordillera and then on to the amazing Crater de Maragua, one of the most impressive and beautiful landscapes in all of Bolivia.
 Here, we have the option of camping or staying in houses of the local community.

 We arise at dawn and eat breakfast before heading west to rise up out of the crater and enjoy magnificent views back over the entire crater.
 Behind the crater, we pass picturesque valleys on the way to the incredible dinosaur footprint site Ninu Mayu where we also have lunch.

-After lunch, we follow another large valley past farmhouses and small villages to our campsite for the night high above the Pilcomayo River with magnificent views along the valley.
+After lunch, we follow another large valley with magnificent views past farmhouses and small villages high above the Pilcomayo River and down into the lovely village of Potolo.

 After a sleep-in and a last breakfast we take the local transport back through the gorgeous valley of the Rio Potolo and over the Cordillera de Los Frailes and back to Sucre.